kolayne/how-to-Arch/README.md

 It is suggested that you only `enable` the timer, not the service, as, when `systemd --user` starts, the system may not yet be ready for the wallpaper to be set.
 Instead, you can start `switch_wallpaper.service` from i3's config (this is the behavior with my config).

-### Status panel - `polybar`

-OOPS, this section is outdated.
-My current setup does not use polybar.
-TODO: fix.

-Import my config from https://github.com/kolayne/some_scripts_and_configs/blob/master/polybar_config.ini or use another sample config to start from.
-Put it at `~/.config/polybar/config.ini`.

 ### Status panel - `i3bar`